PointCloudLibrary/pcl/doc/tutorials/content/index.rst

                :height: 100px

-  * :ref:`remove_outliers`
+  * :ref:`statistical_outlier_removal`

      ======  ======
-     |fi_3|  Title: **Removing outliers using a filter**
+     |fi_3|  Title: **Removing sparse outliers using StatisticalOutlierRemoval**

-             Author: *Gabe O'Leary/Radu B. Rusu*
+             Author: *Radu B. Rusu*

              Compatibility: > PCL 1.0

-             In this tutorial, we will learn how to remove sparse outliers from noisy data, using ConditionalRemoval, RadiusOutlierRemoval and StatisticalRemoval.
+             In this tutorial, we will learn how to remove sparse outliers from noisy data, using StatisticalRemoval.
      ======  ======

      .. |fi_3| image:: images/statistical_removal.jpg